-About the RACGP 61st Board
+About the RACGP Board

 The Royal Australian College of General Practitioners (RACGP) is governed by the RACGP Board.

-The RACGP Board comprises of:
+The RACGP Board comprises:

-- Chair of the National Rural Faculty Council
+- Chair of RACGP Rural

-- Chair of the National Faculty of Specific Interests Council
+- Chair of RACGP Specific Interests

-- Any additional Directors co-opted by RACGP Board permitted under the RACGP Constitution
+- Any additional Directors co-opted by RACGP Board permitted under the RACGP Constitution.

 Forward thinking and proactive leaders who lead by example and empower staff to create and drive innovation.

-Honouring our Organisational Vision and Mission Statement by constantly striving for excellence in service delivery and advancement in the field.
+Honouring our organisational vision and mission statement by constantly striving for excellence in service delivery and advancement in the field.

 Committed to acting with morality, integrity and transparency in serving the best interests of all stakeholders.